These days more and more people try to find products that are made with sustainable materials.

-Back then there weren’t automatic drip machines made with all those plastic parts.
+Back then there weren’t automatic drip machines that are made with all those plastic parts.

-Most households were using stovetop percolators and people weren’t worried about their coffee having a plastic tint to its taste.
+Most households were using stovetop percolators and people weren’t worried about their coffee having plastic flavor notes.

 Anyway, have in mind that the heating element at the bottom of the Presto device is made of aluminum.

-This may be a deal-breaker for some of you that are looking for a coffee maker that lacks both plastic and aluminum parts.
+This may be a deal-breaker for some of you that are looking for a coffee maker that is free of both plastic and aluminum parts.

 If you’re interested in a percolator with no aluminum parts coming in contact with water – click this link to see such a product by Farberware.

 The thing is that according to my research it isn’t as sturdy as the Presto one.
-The Presto percolator is capable of producing a better cup of Joe too.
+Furthermore, the Presto percolator is capable of producing a better-tasting cup of Joe.

-A great number of people have found it to be the most convenient way of preparing a cup.
+A great number of people have found it to be the most convenient device for preparing a cup.

 It’s also an eco-friendly and a rather healthy non-plastic alternative to using other widely spread automatic makers.

 To be fair, it’s not my favorite brewing device, to say the least, as it doesn’t provide proper conditions for optimal extraction of the coffee grounds.